 Going on a vacation can often be a double-edged sword.
 While this is probably your favorite time of the year (no work and all play!), it can drain your savings and leave you with an empty bank account.
-However, fun vacations do not always have to break the bank.
+However, fun vacations like going for a ski in idaho do not always have to break the bank.
 In fact, with some clever tips, you can organize an amazing trip and save money along the way.
 Here are several ways you can plan a thrifty vacation.

 Have you noticed that every time you check the price of airplane tickets they go up, even if you checked them just an hour ago?
 This is not a coincidence!
 Most airlines use browser cookies and increase ticket prices based on how many times you’ve searched for a flight.
 It is a clever strategy because they easily scare you into booking a ticket before the prices rise again.
 If you are traveling by plane, browse the tickets in “incognito” mode in your browser to get the best price.